opscientia/open-web-fellowship/submissions/kinshukkashyap-Q4-2021-cloud-services/kinshukkashyap-Q4-2021-cloud-services.md

   #### Work on Textile Grant for multi-tiered storage
   This will involve working through the milestones for increasing amounts of data stored on filecoin through auctions with miners, eventually building up to 250TB+ of data.
 The main objective is to build out and iterate the flow of the storage backend, which will form the data layer of the open science bay.

-  I will test out different file server and node configurations for making the data highly acessible to miners, and perform rigorous benchmarks for data ingress/egress, redundancy, node discoverability, etc. This will dovetail with the next deliverable - a Data Dashboard that will help data creators (researchers) to keep tabs on relevant metrics for their datasets.
+  I will test out different file server and node configurations for making the data highly acessible to miners, and perform rigorous benchmarks for data ingress/egress, redundancy, node discoverability, etc. This will mesh well with the next deliverable - a Data Dashboard that will help data creators (researchers) to keep tabs on relevant metrics for their datasets.

   #### Researcher dashboard - metrics, uploading, validation of data
   This will be targeting the collaboration with DANDI.
 From the perspective of the data creator (researcher), this dashboard will facilitate uploading data to different web3 storage infrastructures.
 By default, data will be stored on IPFS-based textile storage, but the user will also have the option to order long-term, redundant storage on filecoin through auctions.
 In the back-end, this will use Powergate for storage deals and tracking metrics (level of redundancy, availability, cost projections, etc).